nguyenndm1901/Final-Exams-Management/README.md

 ## Final Exams Management Project

 ### Description
--Final Exams Management is my first solo-project written by Java.
+- Final Exams Management is my first solo-project written by Java.
 This project is very easy to use, it takes only 5 minutes to get familiar.

 ### Functions
 - Add, edit or delete a scheduled exam (included subject's code, subject's name, room, date, shift, number of candidates, number of examiner).